waggle-sensor/plugin-helloworld-ml/docs/docker_multiarch.md

 #### Dockerfile for Multi-architecture Support

 Docker natively supports multi-architecture through `qemu` library or through `buildx` tool (See [more](https://docs.docker.com/docker-for-mac/multi-arch/)).
 This means that having a single Dockerfile can be used to build images that support different architecture.
-SAGE/Waggle platform encourages users to utilize this feature to run their application on various edge devices.
+SAGE/Waggle platform encourages users to utilize this feature to run their plugin on various edge devices.
 With the native support from Docker on this, it is highly recommended to use a single Dockerfile for multi-architecture support.
 An example of multi-arch support would be,

 ```
 $ cat <<EOF > Dockerfile